seungw0n/neis-to-payslip/README.md

 #### 2022-05-12
 - Now it supports both extensions: xls and xlsx.
 [Fixed on May 5]
 - Using xlrd to read xls extension.
+#### 2022-05-16
+- Add functionality: accept time that contains only minute unit.
+-
 ### Error
 ---
 - Not supported xls format.
 [Todo: open xls file using xlrd and convert to xlsx]